 1. Lifelong Coverage

 Once you purchase a policy, you’re covered for life, as long as premiums are paid.
-This ensures your beneficiaries receive the death benefit, no matter when you pass away.
+This ensures that your beneficiaries receive the death benefit, regardless of when you pass away.

 2. Guaranteed Death Benefit